Breadline

 • One-off emergency appeals without ongoing relationship

-• Secular organizations without faith-based mission
+• Secular organisations without faith-based mission

 Helpful Hinchilla